pymedphys/pymedphys/README.rst

 to maintain the copyright on their contributions.
 All code is licensed under the AGPLv3+ with additional terms from the Apache-2.0 license.

-PyMedPhys' current maintainers listed in alphabetical order, with affilliation, and main area of contribution:
+PyMedPhys' is what it is today due to its maintainers and developers.
+The currently active developers and maintainers of PyMedPhys listed in alphabetical order are:

 * `Matthew Sobolewski`_, `Northern Beaches Cancer Care, Australia`_